The congruence subgroup property for mapping class groups and the residual finiteness of hyperbolic groups: Level- k subgroups

+The level-$k$ subgroups provide explicit torsion-free congruence subgroups, but the existence of such subgroups can also be deduced from much more general facts.
+Indeed, Grossman proved that $\Mod(\Sigma)$ is residually finite, and the quotients that her argument produces are congruence by construction \cite{grossman_residual_1974}.
+Since mapping class groups have finitely many conjugacy classes of torsion elements \cite[Theorem 7.14]{farb_primer_2012}, it follows that there is a torsion-free congruence subgroup.

-Recall that a surface $\Sigma$ of finite type is the result of deleting $n$ marked points from a closed surface.
-The action on the marked points defines a natural homomorphism to the symmetric group $\Mod(\Sigma)\to S_n$; the kernel is the \emph{pure mapping class group} $\PMod(\Sigma)$.
+We next turn to another useful subgroup of finite index.
+The action of $\Mod(\Sigma)$ on the $n$ punctures of $\Sigma$ defines a natural homomorphism to the symmetric group $\Mod(\Sigma)\to S_n$; the kernel is the \emph{pure mapping class group} $\PMod(\Sigma)$.
+The author is grateful to Dan Margalit for drawing his attention to the next lemma, which explains the relationship between level-$k$ subgroups and pure mapping class groups.

-The purpose of this section is to reduce the congruence subgroup property for $\Mod(\Sigma)$ to $\PMod(\Sigma)$.
-The next result is surely known to experts.
-However, we were unable to find a proof in the literature, so for completeness we give one here.
-Furthermore, the proof illustrates how omnipotence (in this case, just for free groups) can be used to prove that a subgroup is congruence.
+\begin{lemma} Let $\Sigma$ be an orientable surface of finite type.
+If $k\geq 2$ then $\Mod(\Sigma)[k]\leq\PMod(\Sigma)$. \end{lemma} \begin{proof} A collection of simple closed curves around the $n$ punctures span an $(n-1)$-dimensional summand $M$ of $H_1(\Sigma,\Z/k\Z)$.
+Note that $M$ is naturally a $\Mod(\Sigma)$-submodule, and the $\Mod(\Sigma)$ action descends to an $S_n$-action, making $M$ into an $S_n$-module.
+By direct calculation, the regular $S_n$-module over $\Z/k\Z$ is the direct sum of $M$ with the trivial module.
+It follows that $M$ is a faithful $S_n$-module.
+Thus, any mapping class that acts trivially on $H_1(\Sigma,\Z/k\Z)$ also acts trivially on the punctures, which implies the result. \end{proof}

+It follows from Lemma \ref{lem: Level subgroups and pure subgroups} that $\PMod(\Sigma)$ is congruence.
+We finish the section with an alternative proof of this fact, using Theorem \ref{thm: Omnipotence of free groups}.
+Although not needed for the other reuslts of the paper, the proof illustrates how omnipotence can be used to construct congruence subgroups.